ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ]
 ~~~

-Each tree algorithm must define the type of contents and how to generate and verify a receipt.
+Each tree algorithm MUST define its contents type and procedures for issuing and verifying a receipt.

 # COSE_Sign1 Countersigning    {#cose_sign1_countersign}

+While the tree algorithms may differ in the way they aggregate multiple envelopes to compute a digest to be signed by the TS,
+they all share the same representation of the individual envelopes to be countersigned (intuitively, their leaves).

+This document uses the principals and structure definitions
-In this document, the structures and principles of COSE_Sign1 countersigning V2 ({{I-D.ietf-cose-countersign}}) are used.
+of COSE_Sign1 countersigning V2 ({{I-D.ietf-cose-countersign}}).

-In order to create a signature, a well-defined byte string is needed.
-Since Merkle tree signing is applied over multiple messages to be countersigned, the Countersign_structure defined in {{I-D.ietf-cose-countersign}} forms just a part of this well-defined byte string but is used unchanged:
+Each envelope is authenticated using its `Countersign_structure` map,recalled below.

 ~~~ cddl
 Countersign_structure = [